 Every carpet is created a little differently.
 There is a lot more to carpet differences than price.
 The fibers used, colors or dye process used as well as the weave of the rug itself.
-Various fibers and how they are used in carpet dictates how easy the carpet will be to clean, how long it will last and retain its appearance, texture and color.
+Various fibers and how they are used in carpet dictates how easy the carpet will be to clean, how long it will last, and retain its appearance, texture, and color.

 There are two main groups of rug fibers, natural and synthetic.
-More popular synthetic fibers include nylon, polyester and olefin.
-While natural fibers include wool, cotton, linen and silk as popular fibers.
+More popular synthetic fibers include nylon, polyester, and olefin.
+While natural fibers include wool, cotton, linen, and silk as popular fibers.
 From these the two most popular are nylon and wool carpets, so I will focus my discussion mainly on these two fibers.
-When you need new carpeting, comparing nylon and wool carpet can help you make an informed decision.
+When you need new carpeting, comparing nylon and wool carpets can help you make an informed decision.
 Wool carpet is often considered the premier carpet.
 Its natural fibers make it extremely strong and durable, so wool carpets typically keep their appearance longer than synthetics.
 Wool carpets need to be protected from direct sunlight; ultraviolet rays can cause gradual fiber degradation.
-In addition, wool is flame retardant.
+In addition, wool is a flame retardant.
 However, the hefty price tag of wool carpets keeps them out of reach for many consumers; they can cost up to twice as much as nylon carpets.
 Nylon is used in about 65 percent of the carpets sold in the United States, according to the Carpet Buyers Handbook.
 Nylon carpets are considered the most durable of any synthetic carpet; they are also the most expensive of the synthetics.
 Special dyes can make nylon carpets resistant to sun damage from UV rays.

 Because wool is porous when wool carpets get wet, they are susceptible to mold and mildew growth.
 This may impact your decision on using wool carpets in an environment such as a basement that may be damp.
-Unlike their wool counterparts, nylon fibers are nonporous and tend to be mold and mildew resistant.
-Wool carpets are known for long-lasting resiliency.
+Unlike their wool counterparts, nylon fibers are nonporous and tend to be mold and mildew-resistant.
+Wool carpets are known for their long-lasting resiliency.
 However, wool fibers can wear down when subjected to heavy traffic.
 I have particularly noticed wool carpets used on stairs, where the edges will wear very quickly.
 Nylon carpets are typically used for residential and commercial floors.
-The resiliency of a nylon carpet is determined by its construction, with assorted varieties available to accommodate average, heavy or extremely active traffic areas.
+The resiliency of a nylon carpet is determined by its construction, with assorted varieties available to accommodate average, heavy, or extremely active traffic areas.
 Nylon carpets can also be very soft and comfortable.